 November Fly Fishing Opportunities in Oregon

-The long range weather forecasters are predicting an El Niño, resulting in warmer than normal, drier than normal winter for Oregon.
+According to The Old Farmer's Almanac: the Pacific Northwest will be warmer and rainier than normal, and that we’ll see below-average snowfall.
+Late December and January will be the coldest periods, and the snowiest periods will be from late December through January (well of course).
 Just because the weather is turning cooler doesn't mean that life slows down in our local rivers.
 Actually in many cases the reverse is true.
 There is a lot of activity in some bodies of water that you will want to know about.
 Salmon are spawning, and egg drift creates a large amount of biomass for trout and whitefish to feed on, Some aquatic insects are very active during winter, and so are the fish that feed on them.
 Midges and small mayflies hatch by the billions during the winter.
 November can be great dry fly fishing on the mainstem Deschutes, Metolius, and Crooked Rivers.

 Deschutes River and Tributaries During Winter